Saturation property fails for Schubert coefficients: Introduction

 \subsection{Structure of the paper}

 We start with the algebraic combinatorics background in Section~\ref{s:back}, where we include standard definitions, notation and basic results in the area.
 In Section~\ref{s:Kir}, we prove Theorem~\ref{t:sat-Kir}, thus giving counterexamples to Kirillov's Conjecture~\ref{conj:Kir}.
-Then, in Section~\ref{s:bit} we introduce bit scaling and discuss analogous results for the corresponding saturation property.
 We conclude with final remarks and open problems in Section~\ref{s:finrem}.
 Notably, we discuss the failure of the saturation property \eqref{eq:sat-Kir} in the context of the complexity of Schubert vanishing.